Hengle/Folkvangr/Jobs/Available Positions.md

 **Requirements:** Background in VFX or Game Design Preferable.
 Familiarity with Unity and C# is necessary.

 ### Writer
-Role: Script Development, Story Arcs, Sidequests, Research
+Role: Script Development, Story Arcs, Continuity, Sidequests, Research

 # Previs and Pre-Production